pchalasani/cascadog/README.md

-Whenever a variable of the form `?#a` (in general starting with `?#` or `!#`) is encountered, the new `??<<` macro automatically generates the corresponding  `(read-string )` clause to generate the variable, in this
+Whenever a variable of the form `?#a` (in general starting with `?#` or `!#`) is encountered, the new `??<<` macro automatically generates the corresponding  `(read-string )` predicate to generate the variable, in this
 case:
 ```
 (read-string ?a :> ?#a)